TensoRaws/batch-video-encoder/README.md

 # batch-video-encoder

-Encode all videos in folder at a time
+Encode all videos in folder at a time with ffmpeg commads

 ### Prerequisites

 The following dependencies are recommended

 * **[Python](https://www.python.org/downloads/)**  3.6 or above